 Put yourself in their shoes.
 Ask yourself how you can help them and what the consumer in you would want to hear.

-Google is a great example of a business that’s been helpful during COVID.
+Google’s business model is a great example of a company that’s been helpful during COVID.
 They’ve been using their platforms to direct people to helpful, truthful information.

 YouTube, which is owned by Google, directs users to relevant public health agencies like the CDC straight from the homepage.

 Google is continuing to assess themselves and their brands for opportunities to amplify only critical information, and every business owner should be following suit.

 As a business owner, navigating uncertainty is your responsibility.